 CAUTION: Your shoulder will be very susceptible to reinjury.
 It is extremely important to follow the postoperative instructions provided by your surgeon and physical therapist.

 Physical therapy after your shoulder surgery is essential to restore your shoulder’s function.
 Your rehabilitation typically will be divided into 4 phases:

 - Phase III (return to activity).
 This phase will typically begin about 3 months after surgery, with the goal of restoring your strength and joint awareness to equal that of your other shoulder.
 At this point, you should have full use of your arm for daily activities, but you will still be unable to participate in activities such as sports, yard work, or physically strenuous work-related tasks.
-Your physical therapist will increase the difficulty of your exercises by adding more weight or by having you use more challenging movement patterns.
+Your physical therapist will increase the difficulty of your exercises as you progress.
 You might be able to start a modified weight-lifting or gym-based program during this phase.

 Can this Injury or Condition be Prevented?